Top 10 PostHog Alternatives in 2026

 Screenshot of Better Stack interface

-Better Stack approaches the all-in-one problem from the observability side rather than the product analytics side, and the result is a platform that covers more of your production stack than PostHog ever will, at a significantly lower cost.
+Better Stack approaches the all-in-one problem from the observability side rather than the product analytics side, and the result is a platform that does something PostHog fundamentally cannot: cover your entire production stack, from user sessions to infrastructure health, in a single product.

 Where PostHog centers its platform around understanding user behavior, Better Stack centers it around keeping your product running.
-That means real-time error tracking, log management, distributed tracing, infrastructure monitoring, incident management, on-call scheduling, uptime monitoring, and status pages, all under one roof, all sharing the same data and alert routing.
-When something breaks, you're not context-switching between tools to find out why.
+That includes real user monitoring and session replay, error tracking, log management, distributed tracing, and infrastructure monitoring.

 🌟 Key features

-• Real-time error tracking with AI-powered debugging and pre-made prompts for Claude Code and Cursor
+• Real-time error tracking that is Sentry-compatible at one-sixth the price, with AI-powered debugging prompts built for Claude Code and Cursor

-• ClickHouse-powered log search querying billions of records in under a second
+• ClickHouse-powered log search that queries billions of records in under a second

 • AI SRE powered by Claude with MCP server integration for automated root cause analysis